Aliens: Colonial Marines: Marketing and release

 A first-person shooter based on the Alien universe was confirmed to be in pre-production shortly after Sega acquired the license in December 2006.
-Colonial Marines was officially announced by Game Informer in its March 2008 issue, where its premise and intended gameplay features were revealed.
-Although the game shares the same title as a canceled 2002 PlayStation 2 project by Electronic Arts and Fox Interactive that would feature a similar setting and subject matter, the game is completely unrelated to it.
+Colonial Marines was announced by Game Informer in its March 2008 issue, where its premise and intended gameplay features were revealed.
+It shares a title with an unrelated 2002 PlayStation 2 project by Electronic Arts and Fox Interactive that would feature a similar setting and subject matter.
 Originally intended to be released in 2009, Colonial Marines was delayed after Gearbox laid off several employees in November 2008.
-This led some to question whether the game had been canceled or not.
+This led some to ask whether the game had been canceled.
 In the following years, few other announcements were made, although Gearbox did show some screenshots at the 2010 Penny Arcade Expo.

 At the 2011 Electronic Entertainment Expo in Los Angeles, after confirming that Colonial Marines would be released in spring 2012, Gearbox unveiled a teaser trailer and revealed that a Wii U version was in development.
 A live gameplay demo played by a Gearbox representative was also showcased at the event.
 In January 2012, Sega announced that the game had been delayed to a fall 2012 release, stating that the company did not want to "sacrifice the creative process just for the sake of following a [deadline]."
-In May 2012, the game was delayed one last time, with Gearbox stating that Colonial Marines would launch for Microsoft Windows, PlayStation 3 and Xbox 360 on February 12, 2013, while the Wii U version would follow later.
+In May 2012, it was delayed one last time, with Gearbox stating that Colonial Marines would launch for PlayStation 3, Windows, and Xbox 360 on February 12, 2013, while the Wii U version would follow later.
 In the months leading up to the game's release, more trailers and demos were released.

 Prior to its release, Colonial Marines was criticized for not featuring any playable female character.
 When a petition was formed to change this, Gearbox included them in both the cooperative and multiplayer modes.
-In addition to the standard edition of the game, a collector's edition was made available for purchase.
+In addition to the standard edition, a collector's edition was made available for purchase.
 The collector's edition included a Powerloader figurine inspired by the film, a Colonial Marines dossier, character customization options, exclusive multiplayer weapons, and a firing range game level.
-Players who pre-ordered the game could also receive some of the collector's edition content as a bonus.
+Players who pre-ordered could also receive some of the collector's edition content as a bonus.
 Shortly after the game's release, Gearbox released a patch that fixed numerous campaign and multiplayer bugs and offered various visual improvements.
 The Wii U version, which was being handled by Demiurge, was canceled in April 2013.